BranchMetrics/branch-deep-linking-public-api/README.md

 ##### Functional

 **data**  _optional_
 :  Base 64 Encoded JSON.
-Create a JSON dictionary of keys and values, eg "{"$og_title":"My App", "$og_description": "This is a great app"}" Convert it to a string base64.
+Create a JSON dictionary of keys and values to modify link behavior with Branch control parameters see this [link] (https://github.com/BranchMetrics/Branch-Public-API#parameters).
+You can also put deep link data here if you'd like, eg "{"$og_title":"My App", "$og_description": "This is a great app", "user_id":1245123}"
+Convert it to a string base64.
 Encode the string, then set ?data=base64encodedString.
-Here is a list of parameters: https://github.com/BranchMetrics/Branch-Public-API#parameters.
+Append the data parameter (base64 encoded) filled with your Branch control parameters.

 **has_app** _optional_
 : Default is 'no'.
 Possible values are 'yes' or 'no'.
 If you specify 'yes', we'll try to open up the app immediately instead of sending the clicker to the app store.